roytang/blog/content/post/2020/03/covid19/index.md

 > - We are inclined to extend the lockdown up to April 30.
 >

 It looks like he is striking a softer tone than the last presscon, where it was like he wanted to pick a fight with everyone.
-Or maybe he's learning?
-Either way, at least he's getting better at communicating.
+A lot of it still seems senseless and incoherent, but I guess there's a slight improvement?
+I prefer how the ntfcovid19ph is communicating.

 As of tonight, we are at 3660 (+414) cases and 163 (+11) deaths.
 For looking at how the trend has been adjusting since the start of the lockdown, my thesis adviser Luis Sison has been [posting some graphs regularly on Facebook.](https://www.facebook.com/luisgsison/posts/2905346532879075).